"You only get one life. You can either choose to follow your passion, or you will regret all of the chances you didn’t take." - Krista

-Just like technology, Krista's setlist is constantly changing!
-She believes that genres blur; music is what sounds good to listener, no matter the classification.
-From the popular standards to the deep tracks to requests on-the-spot, she plays it all and is known to add a few of her own songs into the mix.
-If you would like a copy of her song list, please send a booking inquiry below or a private message via the link at www.facebook.com/kristahoosemusic.
+My setlist is constantly changing!
+From the popular standards to deep tracks to requests on-the-spot, I play a little bit of everything, from Merle and Miranda to CCR and Fleetwood Mac, Alanis Morissette and The Weeknd, along with a few songs of my own.
+If you would like a copy of my song list, please send a booking inquiry below or a private message via the link at www.facebook.com/kristahoosemusic.

 Grandpa's Filling Station